 Indicator 1 utilizes California Longitudinal Pupil Achievement Data System (CALPADS) End of Year 3 (EOY 3) data.
+The specific fields used for calculating Indicator 1 are Student Exit Reason Code and District of Special Education Accountability.
 This indicator is reported by the District of Special Education Accountability.